Crate Training 101: Creating A Safe Space

 2.2 Types of crates

 There are various types of crates available, including wire crates, plastic crates, and fabric crates.
 Wire crates are commonly used as they provide good ventilation and allow for better visibility.
 Plastic crates are more enclosed, providing a cozy and den-like atmosphere.
-Fabric crates are lightweight and , making them suitable for travel.
+Fabric crates are lightweight and portable, making them suitable for travel.
 Each type has its own advantages, so choose the one that best suits your dog's needs and your lifestyle.

 2.3 Considerations for crate material